api-platform/docs/distribution/index.md

 Doctrine ORM and its bridge support most popular RDBMS including PostgreSQL, MySQL, MariaDB, SQL Server, Oracle and SQLite.
 There is also a shipped [Doctrine MongoDB ODM](https://www.doctrine-project.org/projects/mongodb-odm.html) optional support.

 That being said, keep in mind that API Platform is 100% independent of the persistence system.
-You can use the one(s) that best suit(s) your needs (including NoSQL databases or remote web services).
+[You can use the one(s) that best suit(s) your needs](../core/data-providers.md) (including NoSQL databases or remote web services).
 API Platform even supports using several persistence systems together in the same project.

-### Using Symfony Flex and Composer (advanced users)
+### Using Symfony Flex and Composer (Advanced Users)

 Alternatively, the API Platform server component can also be installed directly on a local machine.
 **This method is recommended only for advanced users who want full control over the directory structure and the installed